61 North Beacon Street

 2,200 SF Retail

 61 North Beacon Street is a 71,000 SF, 5-story brick building, built in 1925 as the New England regional headquarters for International Harvester - company that produced heavy vehicles and farm equipment.
 Beginning in the 1980’s, it also served as the world headquarters for New Balance, prior to their new headquarters located on Guest Street.
-61 N. Beacon features an attractive, red brick facade with original architectural details such as stone lintels, cornice, and arched windows, but nonetheless, it is badly in need of upgrades.
-The building has a large parking lot on the eastern side, and is located just east of Boston Volvo at 75 N. Beacon.
+61 N. Beacon features an attractive, red brick facade with original architectural details such as stone lintels, cornice, and arched windows, but nonetheless, it was badly in need of upgrades.
+The building has a large parking lot on the eastern side, and is located just east of Boston Volvo's former location at 75 N. Beacon.

 Project Fact Sheet - click to enlarge.